-CSG meetings are held in the Learning Centre at 6.30pm on the third Tuesday of each month during the school term.
-The first meeting will be held on Tuesday 21st February 2023.
+CSG meetings are held in the School Library at 5PM on the third Tuesday of each month during the school term.
+The date of the first CSG meeting is Wednesday 6th March 2024 5PM.
+Email notifications will be sent to parents.